 top of page

-Is tea good for you?
+How come tea is good for you?

 Tea - one of the most consumed beverages on the planet, after water

 Tea (here I refer only to the tea plant Camellia sinensis) is especially enjoyed in the East, where the cultivation of tea originates.
-The health benefits you can read about related to tea, created in the East, can sometimes seem quite exaggerated if we evaluate them according to a western, more "scientific" perspective.
+The health benefits you can read about related to tea, created in the East, can sometimes seem quite exaggerated if we evaluate them according to a Western, more "scientific" perspective.
 However, if we look at tea as a nice, uplifting, versatile drink that can enhance our overall healthy quality of life, then the benefits of tea fall more into place.

-So, what does tea contain that is potentially good for us?
+So, what does tea contain that is good for us?
 Or, to phrase it differently, since humans have been enjoying tea for at least 5000 years, there is probably something to it that is felt by a vast majority of people on this planet.
 So, what is it in tea that makes us feel good, more awake, and uplifted?

 Polyphenols - or antioxidants (AOX) make up 27-44% of dry tea matter (the AOX can be divided into subgroups like flavonoids, phenolic acids, tannins) and they give tea its astringency, potency, and mouthfeel.
 But they also protect the plant itself against insects.
-The polyphenols in tea are considered stronger antioxidants than vitamin E and C. Furthermore, they are increased by sunlight, and therefore shaded teas (which are common in Japan) have less astringency.
+The polyphenols in tea are considered stronger antioxidants than vitamins E and C. Furthermore, they are increased by sunlight, and therefore shaded teas (which are common in Japan) have less astringency.

 Carbohydrates make up 32-44% of the leaves' dry matter, and these give tea its sweetness (only monosaccharides can pass into water, so natural tea has almost no calories at all).
-The carbs are also important in the processing of tea because they facilitate the enzymatic browning (also called oxidation, that makes a black tea dark brown) and help create polyphenols in the young leaf.
+The carbs are also important in the processing of tea because they facilitate the enzymatic browning (also called oxidation, which makes a black tea dark brown) and help create polyphenols in the young leaf.

 Amino acids 18-22% of dry leaf matter, among them L-theanine.
 This amino acid has been identified in some mushrooms but tea is the primary natural source of L-theanine.
 This substance can also be increased in shaded teas and it can enhance the alpha waves in the brain, so that we feel alerted yet in a calm way, more below.